Need for the Advocacy Program

 The community at large has increased opportunities for exposure to the viewpoints, concerns and experiences of African-Americans and other low-income and minority persons.
 Greater exposure to differing experiences and points of view may help increase the understanding and reduce the levels of prejudice, discrimination, hostility and conflict among the various groups.

-Advocacy staff also follows legislative and other issues that impact our constituency and drafts agency analyses and position statements.
+The CEO follows legislative and other issues that impact our constituency and drafts agency analyses and position statements.
 These are published in the local news media and sent to appropriate officials in order to inform the public of our constituency’s concerns and viewpoints.